These 21 DIY Wall Art Ideas Look Expensive But, Trust Us, They Aren't

 Whip up a creative and unique wall hanging in an afternoon!
 This tassel wall art features just a few materials and basic tools.
 Dip-dye the cording for added color and an on-trend ombre effect.
 Get the step-by-step how-to.

 Painted Embroidery Wall Art

 Give an embroidery-inspired look to your accent wall with our easy do-it-yourself design.
 Using a straight edge, draw a grid of 1x1-inch squares onto two 2x4-foot sheets of ¼-inch plywood.
-Using our pattern as a guide (download it below), paint Xs with acrylic crafts paint in corresponding squares.
-Let dry.
+Using our free pattern as a guide, paint Xs with acrylic crafts paint in corresponding squares and let dry.
 Spray the panels with water-base polyurethane and let dry.
 To fasten plywood panels together, use wood glue to attach two 1x2x42-inch furring strips vertically 1 inch from the left edge and the right edge.
 (Assembling the panels afterward makes it easier to maneuver them while painting and sealing.)
 Center two more same-size strips between the first two, then center another two strips between them.
 Clamp all of the support strips and let dry.
 Hang using French cleats.

 Thrift Store Reinvention